sheissukriti/rocket-motor-design/README.md

 This project is a web application for designing and visualizing rocket motors.
 It allows users to input specific parameters for a rocket and find the nearest matching design from a dataset.
 The application also generates CAD files for the rocket components using the `cadquery` library.

+## Pre-requisites
+- Python 3.11.9 (Follow the instructions on the official Python website to download and install Python 3.11.9 for your operating system.)
+- Git

 ## Features

 - **User Input**: Enter payload, range, altitude, and speed to find the nearest matching rocket design.